Kahnawake surnames

 Hill: Jacob Hill, later named Kannetakon, was brought back as a captive by Kahnawake men following an expedition to Schenectady.
 He married Marie Anastasie Konkaientha in 1766.
 Some of his descendants took the surname JACOB.

 La Saussaye: Charles aka Wanoronk appears in the registries in 1783.
 He appears to be a Huron from Lorette, and son of Oskwesannete and Marie.

 Mailloux: Amable Mailloux married French-Canadian Félicité Rollin in Châteauguay in 1793.
 Their three sons, François-Xavier Tiorateken, Louis Onokohte and Pierre Ohahakehte, were brought up by Kahnawake resident Antoine Otes dit Zacharie and married local Native women.
 The name is now spelled Mayo or Myiow.

-McComber: This name is from Jarvis (Gervais, Gervase) McComber, son of Constant McComber and Mary Earle.
-In about 1796, at sixteen years of age, he left Massachusetts and, on his own, moved to Kahnawake.
-He was hired by Thomas Arakwente, who later adopted him.
-Following several expeditions to the Great Lakes, he married Arakwente's daughter and refused to go back to his family.
-In 1805, he converted from the Protestant faith to Catholicism.
-He owned many acres of land, and served as a military officer and interpreter on numerous occasions.
+McComber: This name is from Jarvis (Gervais, Gervase) McComber / Macomber, son of Constant Macomber and Mary Earle.
+McComber was born in Massachusetts, to a Protestant family that had lived there since the early 1600's and could trace its descent from, among others, Mayflower passengers Francis Cook and Richard Warren.
+His father Constant had fought as a minuteman against the British in the American War of Independence.
+In about 1796, at sixteen years of age, McComber moved on his own from the United States to Kahnawake, where was hired by Thomas Arakwente, a controversial Mohawk Chief and powerful fur trader, who later adopted him.
+Following several fur trading expeditions with Arakwente to the Great Lakes, McComber refused to go back to his family and married Arakwente's daughter.
+In 1805, he converted to Catholicism.
+Fluent in English, French and Iroquois, he himself became an important trader and landowner.
+He was commissioned in 1813 as a Lieutenant and interpreter in the Indian Department under Sir John Johnson, serving in a number engagements, including in command of a company of Mowhawk Warriors at the Battles of Beaver Dams and Chateauguay.
 He married three times.
 His first wife was Charlotte Tsionnonna; his second wife was Marie-Angélique Giasson, whom he married in 1812; he married a third time in 1842 to a woman by the name of Hypolite.
-After having a total of twenty-eight children, he died in 1866 at the age of ninety-five.
+He died in 1866 at the age of ninety-five, having fathered twenty-eight children.